⚡ The Quick Scoop

 The absolute number one rule of slot canyons is to ALWAYS check the weather forecast.

 A bright, sunny day exactly where you are standing means absolutely nothing if there is a severe thunderstorm 50 miles upstream.
-The water will travel for miles and hit you without warning as a wall of mud and debris.
-Flash floods are the single biggest danger in Southern Utah.
+Late Summer (Monsoon Season) is the most deadly time to go.
 If there is any chance of rain in the wider region, do not enter a slot canyon.
 Your life is not worth the photo!

 Shauna's Top Awards

-With so many incredible canyons on this list, it can be hard to know where to start!
-Whether you are bringing toddlers or looking for a hardcore bucket-list adventure, here are my top picks for every kind of adventurer:
+With 21 incredible canyons on this list, it can be hard to know where to start!
+Here are my top picks for every kind of adventurer:

 - 👪 Best for All Ages: Willis Creek Narrows & Singing Canyon.
 Both are incredibly easy, mostly flat, beautiful walks that are perfect for the whole family.